BCM-GCID/Publications/Cryptosporidium_parvum_assembly_long-read_sequencing/README.md

 bioRixv : https://www.biorxiv.org/content/10.1101/2021.07.07.451495v2

+The paper has been published in GigaScience : https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac010/6528769

 **Long-read Sequencing :**
   - The DNA from *Cryptosporidium parvum* oocyst was run on the PromethION :
     - Flow Cell : FLO-PRO002